apideck-libraries/portman/examples/testsuite-overwrites/readme.md

 To be able to do this very specifically, there are options to define the targets:

-- **openApiOperationId (String)** : References to the OpenApi operationId, example: `leadsAll`
+- **openApiOperationId (String)** : References to the OpenAPI operationId, example: `leadsAll`
-- **openApiOperation (String)** : References to a combination of the OpenApi method & path, example: `GET::/crm/leads`
+- **openApiOperation (String)** : References to a combination of the OpenAPI method & path, example: `GET::/crm/leads`

 An `openApiOperationId` is an optional property.
-To offer support for OpenApi documents that don't have operationIds, we have added the `openApiOperation` definition which is the unique combination of the OpenApi method & path, with a `::` separator symbol.
-This will allow targeting for very specific OpenApi items.
+To offer support for OpenAPI documents that don't have operationIds, we have added the `openApiOperation` definition which is the unique combination of the OpenAPI method & path, with a `::` separator symbol.
+This will allow targeting for very specific OpenAPI items.

 To facilitate managing the filtering, we have included wildcard options for the `openApiOperation` option, supporting the methods & path definitions.